minprog/cs50x/hello/index.md

 If not, retrace your steps and see if you can determine where you went wrong.

 Now, open Atom, point to the File menu and choose New.
 This will open a new editor with a blank "Untitled1" file in it.
 First thing to do is to give it a name and save it into your new directory.
 Press **CTRL-S** or **Cmd-S** to open the file dialog.
 For **Filename**, type `hello.c`.
 Then below, choose (click) the `Documents`, then the `problems` folder that you just created and click on **Save**.

 In your new file, type the C code for "Hello, World" as seen above.
 Save it once more.

+**Windows***

+Go to your Terminal.
+You should find that its "prompt" resembles the below.

+    jharvard@somewhere ~ %

+Click inside of that terminal window and then type (on Mac OS):

+    mkdir /mnt/c/Users/<Windows User Name>/Documents/Development

+followed by Enter in order to make a directory (i.e., folder) called `Development` inside of your Documents directory.

+Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
+Commands are "case-sensitive," so be sure not to type in uppercase when you mean lowercase or vice versa.

+Now execute

+    cd /mnt/c/Users/<Windows User Name>/Documents/Development

+to move yourself into (i.e., open) that directory.
+Your prompt should now resemble the below.

+    Development %

+If not, retrace your steps and see if you can determine where you went wrong.

+Now, open Atom, point to the File menu and choose New.
+This will open a new editor with a blank "Untitled1" file in it.
+First thing to do is to give it a name and save it into your new directory.
+Press **CTRL-S** or **Cmd-S** to open the file dialog.
+For **Filename**, type `hello.c`.
+Then below, choose (click) the `Documents`, then the `Development` folder that you just created and click on **Save**.

+In your new file, type the C code for "Hello, World" as seen above.
+Save it once more.